-Want to find out more about where to get support or not sure about your rights?
-Sometimes there are things we can’t help with or that other organisations are better at.
-We have created the following resources to show what other support is available.
+Want to find out more about where to get support?
+Unsure about your rights during pregnancy or early motherhood?
+Sometimes there are things we can’t help with or that other organisations are better equipped to support you on.
+We have created the following list of resources to show what other support is available.

 Community services directory

-PramDepot is an arts-led recycling project that provides high quality recycled baby clothes and equipment to vulnerable new mums and their babies.
-They work with Birth Companions, Helen Bamber Happy Baby Group, Haringey Migrant Support and 20 other organisations in and around London.
+PramDepot is an arts-led recycling project providing Baby Boxes filled with high quality recycled baby clothes and equipment to vulnerable new mums and their babies.
+They work with Birth Companions, Helen Bamber, Happy Baby Community, Haringey Migrant Support and 20 other organisations in and around London.
 They specialise in supporting mums who are homeless, have no recourse to public funds, or are facing disadvantage.

 The Breastfeeding Network (BfN) aims to be an independent source of support and information for breastfeeding women and those involved in their care.

 The Breastfeeding Network also run the National Breastfeeding Helpline.
 This helpline offers friendly, non-judgemental, independent, evidence based breastfeeding support and information to anyone in the UK who needs it.
 All calls are answered by volunteers who have breastfed their own children, have completed comprehensive training and undertake ongoing training and supervision.

 The Helen Bamber Foundation is a UK-based human rights organisation, formed in April 2005 to help rebuild lives and inspire a new self-esteem in survivors of gross human rights violations.
 Their specialist team of therapists, doctors and legal experts hold an international reputation for providing therapeutic care, medical consultation, legal protection, counter-trafficking support and practical support including welfare and community integration work.